Calculating the Taxable Income for a Business in China

 This one is pretty obvious.
-The costs associated with running a business needs to be deducted as per the China tax calculator, for evaluating a final taxable income.
+The costs associated with running a business need to be deducted as per the China tax calculator, for evaluating a final taxable income.

-Hence, the best business practices strongly suggest documenting each and every expense that contributes as the business’s running cost.
+Hence, the best business practices strongly suggest documenting each and every expense that contributes to the business’s running cost.
 These running expenditures include, but are not limited to:

 – Rent paid for the office building or other facilities